 Visual aids can be very effective.
 Charts, infographics, and timelines illustrate complex information in an accessible way, enhancing comprehension and retention.

-Managing Employee Feedback and Engagement Post-Announcement
+Managing Employee Reviews and Engagement Post-Announcement

 Engagement doesn’t end with the announcement.
 Effective post-announcement strategies help keep employees aligned and invested in the transition.

-Establishing Feedback Channels
+Establishing Review Channels

 - Dedicated email addresses for questions.